Rapid response mechanism to defend press and media freedom

-Together with other press freedom organisations, Free Press Unlimited starts a Rapid Response Mechanism to support journalists under threat.
+Together with other press freedom organisations, Free Press Unlimited starts the Media Freedom Rapid Response project to support journalists under threat.

-The 1st of March marks a new chapter in the support for journalists under threat – it is the start of the Europe-wide rapid response mechanism (RRM) for violations of press and media freedom.
-The RRM is conducted by a consortium led by the European Centre for Press and Media Freedom in Leipzig (ECPMF).
-The Mechanism is designed to mitigate the consequences of the recently observed deterioration of press and media freedom in certain EU Member States and Candidate Countries.
+On the 1st of March 2020 the Europe-wide rapid response mechanism (MFRR) for violations of press and media freedom was launched.
+The MFRR is conducted by a consortium led by the European Centre for Press and Media Freedom in Leipzig (ECPMF).
+The project is designed to mitigate the consequences of the recently observed deterioration of press and media freedom in certain EU Member States and Candidate Countries.

 Rapid responses to violations of press freedom